SUCCESS STORY

 What changed in practice

-1️⃣ Real WhatsApp (no brokers)
+1️⃣ Real WhatsApp (without brokers)

 2️⃣ Simpler tool

-Cloud Chat is more intuitive, easier for the team and faster to operate.
+Cloud Chat is more intuitive, easier for the team, and faster to operate.

 3️⃣ More aligned pricing model